thaalesalves/openshift-sonarqube/README.md

 # SonarQube for OpenShift
-This repository contains two SonarQube images optimized for OpenShift that you can use to learn how Docker and OpenShift work, or even use it for actual code coverage in real projects.
+This repository contains a SonarQube image optimized for OpenShift that you can use to learn how Docker and OpenShift work, or even use it for actual code coverage in real projects.
 It uses PostgreSQL as the default DBMS, so if you'd like to use another database for persistence, feel free to make a pull request with a new Dockerfile set up for a different DBMS.

 ## Which versions are you using?
 The version it uses is up to the developer.
 By default, project's `Dockerfile` is set to use `8.4.1.35646`, and `docker-compose.yaml` will use `9.4.0.54424`.
 If you'd like to use a different version, you can check [here](https://binaries.sonarsource.com/?prefix=Distribution/sonarqube/) which versions are available and just change the version tag in the compose file (it ovverides the default definition in the `Dockerfile`).